 Most recently, I have started work on a new project that focuses on the relationship between humans and the natural environment in medieval vernacular adaptations of Genesis.
 Adopting an ecocritical perspective, which intersects particularly with philosophies of ecofeminism and ecomaterialism, this project analyses stories of ecological creation and destruction that manifest medieval perceptions of the interface between the human, the natural, the technological, and the divine.

-- Co-authored with Pohl, Benjamin & Tether, Leah (2021).
+- Chuhan Campbell, Laura, Pohl, Benjamin & Tether, Leah (2021).
 The Bristol Merlin: Revealing the Secrets of a Medieval Fragment.
 ARC Humanities Press.

 - (2017).
 The Medieval Merlin Tradition in France and Italy: Prophecy, Paradox, and Translatio.
 D. S. Brewer.

 Chapter in book